apollo

 Jan-25

-Cof Q Cough Lozenges 6's belongs to the class of medications called ‘antitussives' used to treat dry cough associated with cold/flu, allergies, and throat irritants.
+Cof Q Cough Lozenges is used to treat dry cough associated with cold/flu, allergies, and throat irritants.
 A cough is a reflex action that helps to clear any foreign material or irritants in the throat.
-Dry cough refers to a cough with no mucus (sputum) or secretions.
+A dry cough refers to a cough with no mucus (sputum) or secretions.
 A dry cough is mostly treated with cough suppressants and throat lozenges.

-Cof Q Cough Lozenges 6's is a combination of two medicines: Dextromethorphan and Amylmetacresol.
+Cof Q Cough Lozenges is a combination of two medicines: Dextromethorphan and Amylmetacresol.
 Dextromethorphan is a cough suppressant.
-It acts by blocking the cough center's action in the brain that is responsible for the cough reflex.
+It acts by blocking the cough centre's action in the brain, which is responsible for the cough reflex.
 Amylmetacresol is an antiseptic.
 It acts by stopping bacterial growth, which is causing mouth and throat infections.
-It can provide relief from a sore throat which is usually accompanied by a dry cough.
+It can provide relief from a sore throat, which is usually accompanied by a dry cough.

 You should take this medicine as prescribed by your doctor.
-The common side-effects of Cof Q Cough Lozenges 6's are dizziness, drowsiness, sleepiness, confusion, nausea, agitation, and sore tongue.
-These side-effects usually go away without any treatment.
-However, inform your doctor immediately if any of these side-effects persist or get worsen.
+The common side effects of Cof Q Cough Lozenges are dizziness, drowsiness, sleepiness, confusion, nausea, agitation, and sore tongue.
+These side effects usually go away without any treatment.
+However, inform your doctor immediately if any of these side effects persist or worsen.

 Treatment of Dry cough